wellesley-cs230/wellesley-cs230.github.io/hw5.md

 * Work *together* (pair programming) rather than *divide and conquer*.
 * *Discuss* the ideas and diagrams before diving into coding.

-## <small>Exercise:</small> Create a Bank with various kinds of Accounts
+## Specification

-###How to start
+### How to start

 As you can see, this is a long description.
 It likely requires a lot of thinking before one starts writing code, otherwise one risks the possibility of writing a lot of code that addresses a different set of specifications.

-You start with keeping notes on paper and you draw the `UML diagram` of the classes you will need, along with their instance variables and their methods.
+We recommend that you start with keeping notes on paper and you draw the `UML diagram` of the classes you will need, along with their instance variables and their methods.
 Keep your UML diagram because you will need to submit it along with your code.

 ### Problem Description